KM-AI-Repo/PatternViewer/PROJECT_CONTEXT.md

 5. `MarketCacheService.UpdateCandle(...)` attempts to update in-memory cache;
 6. if continuity is valid, cache is updated normally;
 7. if continuity is broken, the app triggers targeted REST resync only for that symbol;
-8. UI visibility is updated per symbol through add/remove operations instead of full list rebinding.
+8. UI visibility is updated per symbol through add/remove operations instead of full list rebinding;
+9. visibility is decided by `MarketCacheService.ShouldDisplaySymbol(symbol)` using the current comparison filter.

+### Comparison settings change flow

+When the user changes comparison controls on the form:
+1. form reads `numericComparisonWindow` and `numericDistanceThreshold`;
+2. form passes those values into `marketCacheService.SetSimilarityFilterSettings(...)`;
+3. form rebuilds the visible symbols list from current in-memory cache;
+4. selection is preserved under suppression;
+5. selected chart is not reloaded only because filter settings changed;
+6. no REST reload of market candles is performed.

 ### Stop button flow